MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-273-Certification-Eligible-Households/subpart-G-Program-Alternatives/section-273.21.md

 (iii) If an eligible household files a complete report after the issuance month, the State agency shall not provide the household with an opportunity to participate for that month.

-(l) *Other reporting requirements* - (1) *Information reported on the monthly report.* The monthly report shall be the sole reporting requirement for information required to be included in the monthly report.
+(l) *Other reporting requirements*—(1) *Information reported on the monthly report.* The monthly report shall be the sole reporting requirement for information required to be included in the monthly report.
 Changes in household circumstances not subject to monthly reporting shall be reported in accordance with § 273.12.

 (2) *Households excluded from monthly reporting.* Households which are excluded from monthly reporting shall report changes in accordance with § 273.12.

 (m) *Termination.* (1) The State agency shall terminate a household's SNAP participation if the household:

-(i) Is ineligible for food stamps, unless suspended in accordance with paragraph (n) of this section:
+(i) Is ineligible for SNAP benefits, unless suspended in accordance with paragraph (n) of this section:

 (ii) Fails to file a complete report by the extended filing date; or